 - A new 300 metre shared path will be created and will join up to existing shared paths on either side, creating a key link in the western active transport corridor.

-The continuation of the shared trail between the M102 water pipe bridge and Freshwater Crescent in Maidstone is the final missing link in the north of the city.
+The continuation of the shared trail between the M102 water pipe bridge and Saltwater Crescent in Maidstone is the final missing link in the north of the city.
 This is part of Maribyrnong City Council’s key objective to achieve continuous public access along the river.

 Connecting this path network will also improve linkages to the other side of the Maribyrnong River and to shared paths within Moonee Valley City Council.